 Although in an experimental model of cultured canine hepatocytes silibinin was not able to reduce cytotoxicity, two experiments using cultured human hepatocytes demonstrated that the addition of silibinin was able to protect against lipid peroxidation and cytotoxicity, and also stimulate cell proliferation and attachment.5, 6, and 7

 One of the earliest animal studies was conducted in mice using sublethal doses of Amanita phalloides extract administered intraperitoneally (IP) every 24 hours for 3 doses.2 Silymarin was administered intravenously (IV) at 16 and 24 hours, with the highest dose resulting in a 58% survival compared to 11% in the control group.
-When the experiment was repeated using a purified α-amatoxin, time was the most important factor in predicting survival. ...
+When the experiment was repeated using a purified α-amatoxin, time ...